parse-community/docs/_includes/php/objects.md

 ## Retrieving Objects

 Saving data to the cloud is fun, but it's even more fun to get that data out again.
-If you have the `objectId`, you can retrieve the whole `ParseObject` using a `ParseQuery`:
+If the `ParseObject` has been uploaded to the server, you can retrieve it with its `objectId` using a `ParseQuery`:

 <pre><code class="php">
 $query = new ParseQuery("GameScore");